tikv/minitrace-rust/README.md

   - An operation name
   - A start timestamp and finish timestamp
   - A set of key-value properties

-### Local Span Guard

-  A `LocalSpanGuard` is used to record a `Span`.
-Its creation means a `Span`'s begin and its destruction means a `Span`'s end.

-  A `LocalSpanGuard` is thread-local and can be created via method `Span::enter()`.

-  *Note: The relation between `Span`s is constructed implicitly.
-Even within a deeply nested function calls, the inner `LocalSpanGuard` can automatically figure out its parent without explicitly passing any tracing context as a parameter.*

-### Scope

-  A `Scope` is used to trace the execution of a task.
+  - A reference to a causally-related `Span`

-  `Scope` is thread-safe so it's okay to send or access across threads.
-Cloning a `Scope` will produce another `Scope` which will trace the same task.
-After dropping all `Scope`s related to a task, a `Span`, representing the whole execution of the task, will be recorded.
+  To record such a span, a struct of the same name, `Span`, is provided.
+Its lifetime indicates the begin and the end of the span.

-  A new `Scope` can be created via functions `Scope::root()`, `Scope::from_parent()` and `Scope::from_parents()`.
+  A new `Span` can be created via `Span::root()`, `Span::from_parent()` and `Span::from_parents()`, and the last two methods refer existing related `Span`s to the new `Span`.

+  `Span`s are thread-safe and can be sent and accessed across threads.

 ### Collector

-  A `Collector` associated to a root `Scope` is used to collect all spans related to a request.
+  A `Collector` associated to a root `Span` is used to collect all spans related to a request.

+### Local Span & Local Span Guard

+  Cooperate with `LocalCollector`, `LocalSpan` provides an extremely low-cost tracing mechanism for performance-sensitive apps.

+  A `LocalSpan` is recorded by a `LocalSpanGuard` which is thread-local and created via method `LocalSpan::enter()`.
+  A `LocalSpanGuard`'s creation means a `LocalSpan`'s begin and its destruction means a `LocalSpan`'s end.
+Finally, a completed `LocalSpan` will be stored in thread local.

+  The causally-relation between `LocalSpan`s is built implicitly.
+We don't need to explicitly pass any contexts to connect two `LocalSpan`s.
+Even within a deeply nested function calls, the inner `LocalSpanGuard` can automatically figure out its parent.

+### Local Collector

+  `LocalCollector` is provided to retrieve `LocalSpan`s from thread local.
+Such collected `LocalSpan`s can be mounted to a normal `Span`.

+  At most time, we should use the thread-local tracing mechanism via `LocalSpan` and `LocalCollector` to achieve the high performance goal.
+In other situations where execution is crossing thread bound and a normal `Span` has to be passed from one thread to another thread, we just need to simply mount collected `LocalSpan`s to such a `Span`.

 ## Usage